open-telemetry/opamp-spec/specification.md

 The `SignedServerToAgent` envelope is sent **only** when the negotiation succeeds.
-For connections where Message Attestation is not negotiated, the wire format is byte-identical to upstream OpAMP — the Server keeps sending plain `ServerToAgent` messages, and the Agent keeps parsing them as such.
+For connections where Message Attestation is not negotiated, the wire format is unchanged — the Server keeps sending plain `ServerToAgent` messages, and the Agent keeps parsing them as such.
 Implementations that do not implement Message Attestation therefore see no wire-format change at all.